redlibrarian/redlibrarian.github.io/_posts/2019-04-26-spinoza-modernity-intellectual-freedom.markdown

 discourse ("a man died" somehow...).
-Indeed "neutrality", in librarianship and elsewhere, is meant as the neutralization of power itself, a prospect which lies at the heart of liberal modernism but is soundly rejected by the anti-modernist genealogy.
+Indeed "neutrality", in librarianship and elsewhere, is meant as the neutralization of power itself, a prospect which lies at the heart of liberal modernity but is soundly rejected by the anti-modern tradition.
 As Nietzsche once wrote, "My formula for happiness: a Yes, a No, a straight line, a goal" - this is the complete opposite of a purported neutrality.